 So today, let’s indulge the cheesy tourist in all of us that we don’t want to admit we have and share some of our favorites.
-Here’s mine:
+Here are mine:

-Venice is a beautiful city filled with important historic significance but it feels like a caricature of itself.
+Venice is a beautiful city filled with important historical significance, but it feels like a caricature of itself.
 I have no concrete data to prove this, but a number of people who are experts on the region said there are very few true Venetians who actually live in the city.
-But that being said, getting lost in that maze of tiny streets is incredibly fun, the city makes for an amazing backdrop to a romantic vacation, and even though a gondola ride is 100 Euros, you only live once, right?
+But that being said, getting lost in that maze of tiny streets is incredibly fun, the city makes for an amazing backdrop to a romantic vacation, and even though a gondola ride is 100 euros, you only live once, right?
 Let’s live the Venetian fantasy.